-Radius of Maximum Winds:
+Radius of Maximum Winds (Rmax):

 The radius from tropical cyclone center to the point of maximum winds surrounding a tropical cyclone.
 For a typical hurricane, the distance is about 15-20 miles.
+Distance from the center of a hurricane to the strongest winds.